 Visiting Miami for the first time?
 Spending your nights in South Beach is never a bad idea.
 Occupying the southern third of Miami Beach, the area defines the Miami travel experience.

 South Beach is known for its pristine, white-sand beaches, and warm, turquoise waters.
-One of the city’s first developed areas, South Beach also has legendary restaurants and fun, vibrant nightlife.
+One of the city’s first developed areas, South Beach also has legendary restaurants and fun, vibrant nightlife centered around the iconic Ocean Drive.
 In the chic neighborhood, you may even spot a celebrity or two.

 With its popularity, though, staying in South Beach doesn’t often come cheap.
 While there’s a handful of value-laden lodgings, most hotels and resorts push up towards the mid-range and luxury.

 The Marlin Hotel is one of the most charismatic boutique hotels in South Beach.
-Located in the Art Deco District steps from Lummus Park, this popular hotel offers 33 luxury rooms & suites.
+Located in the Art Deco District steps from Lummus Park, this popular hotel offers 33 luxury rooms & suites at a price that won’t break the bank.
 The rooms come fully furnished with modern amenities and feature hardwood floors.
 A continental breakfast is served every morning.
 The on-site Italian restaurant, Osteria Del Teatro, is world-class.

 For a mid-range stay in South Beach, grab a room at The Lennox.
 Its modern rooms feature stylish decor and spacious bathrooms.
 The hotel offers guests private beach access.
 You’ll also enjoy the outdoor pool terrace with panoramic views over the sea.